We started with nothing. Now we are

-In September 2017, after Lluvia stopped working at NAYA, they found their opportunity to see if what started as a program could be built into a business.
+In September 2017, after Lluvia stopped working at NAYA, they found their opportunity to see if what started as a project in a small program could be built into a business.
 Lluvia and Chance acquired a vending space at NAYA’s annual Neerchokikoo Powwow.

 Since then they have continued to grow into a start-up business.
 In April 2018, Lluvia formed the business as Indigenous Come Up LLC, with Chance as her Co-Founder and contracted artist.